Justin Turner returning to World Series champion Dodgers

 Lettts gooo run it back @Dodgers fans!!! @vaynersports @vaynerbaseball pic.twitter.com/fRY0pvyWMx— Justin Turner (@redturn2) February 14, 2021

 A late-bloomer after overhauling his swing in his late 20s, Turner has been an anchor in the Dodgers' lineup for most of their eight straight NL West titles.
-The red-headed slugger hit .302 with 116 homers over seven seasons in Los Angeles.
+He hit .302 with 116 homers over seven seasons in Los Angeles.

 The Dodgers are set to bring back essentially the same team that won the 2020 title - along with NL Cy Young Award winner Trevor Bauer, who signed a $102 million, three-year deal with Los Angeles this week.
 Adding Bauer and returning Turner gave the Dodgers a splashy finish to an otherwise quiet offseason, cementing the champs as a threat to repeat just days before pitchers and catchers are set to report for spring training.